sad-spirit/pg-gateway/docs/gateways.md

     'added' => new Expression('now()')
 ]);
 ```
+Literals will not be embedded into the generated SQL, parameter placeholders will be inserted and their values
+eventually passed to `Connection::executeParams()`.

 Note also that while `delete()` / `insert()` / `update()` methods immediately return `ResultSet` objects,
 `select()` returns a `SelectProxy` instance.